ckuhl/ckuhl.com/_posts/_draft/2018-03-05-resource-hog.md

 Even the most engaging book often needs to be put down.
 Dinner, errands, or other tasks must eventually be done.
 Thanks to the chapter format, it is easy to find an good stopping point.
-Could you imagine reading a book without any sort of seperation of text?
+Could you imagine reading a book without any sort of separation of text?
 It would be an unending stream of text without any way of knowing whether stopping now would leave you to forget minor details that may prove crucial in the next chapter.
 It's stressful just to think about.

-The infinte feed of Facebook, Twitter, Instagram, and others is another big driver of unwanted consumption.
+The infinite feed of Facebook, Twitter, Instagram, and others is another big driver of unwanted consumption.
 It's mindlessly easy to keep flicking down the feed without ever running into a natural stopping-point at which to break your attention.
 Ultimately I've found myself utilizing